ntrtd/d365-agent/docs/architecture_vision.md

 *   **Parameterized & Routed Tools:** Tools within the MCP Hub are designed to accept context parameters (e.g., `company`, `instance_url`) allowing a single tool implementation to interact with multiple D365 instances or legal entities via internal routing logic.
 *   **Event-Driven Ingestion:** Using Event Grid and Service Bus ensures asynchronous, reliable handling of incoming requests from various channels, smoothing load and enabling retries.
 *   **Dual User Context:** The agent and underlying tools adapt behavior and apply appropriate permissions based on whether the interacting user is internal or external, using mechanisms like Entra ID authentication and context passed through the interaction.
+*   **Structured Agent Execution:** Leverage Azure AI Agent Service's capabilities (Agent Flows/DAGs) to enforce predictable, traceable execution sequences, rather than relying solely on less deterministic prompt chaining.
+This aligns with patterns like Planner-Executor or graph-based execution, providing better governance for complex business processes compared to simple ReAct loops alone, especially when multiple tools or conditional logic are involved.

 ## 5. Technology Stack Summary